nasirdaudahmad/nasirdaudahmad.timer-ReactJS.io/README.md

-# stop-watch-ReactJS
+# Timer-ReactJS
-A 25-5 Clock or stop watch, with session breaks.
+A 25-5 Clock or a count down timer, with session breaks.
 Used React components to build the UI.